EmmanuelVella/SonataAdminBundle/docs/reference/action_create_edit.rst

             use_icheck:        true     # enable or disable usage of the iCheck library
             use_bootlint:      false    # enable or disable usage of Bootlint
             use_stickyforms:   true     # enable or disable the floating buttons
+            persist_form:      true     # enable or disable usage of the Sisyphus library
             form_type:         standard # can also be 'horizontal'

         templates: